openfun/richie/docs/web-analytics.md

 * Course runs titles - `Summer edition | Winter edition`
 * Course runs resource links - `http://example.edx:8073/courses/course-v1:edX+DemoX+Demo_Course/info`
 * Page title - `Introduction to Programming`

+## Google Tag Manager
+Next, it is described how you can configure the **Google Tag Manager** on your Richie site.

+- Add the `WEB_ANALYTICS_ID` setting, with your Google Tag Manager tracking id code.
+- Add the `WEB_ANALYTICS_PROVIDER` setting with the `google_tag_manager` value.

+The current Google Tag Manager implementation also defines a custom dimensions like the [Google Analytics](#google-analytics).

 ## Location of the web analytics javascript
 Use the `WEB_ANALYTICS_LOCATION` settings to decide where do you want to put the Javascript code.
 Use `head` (**default** value), to put the Javascript on HTML header, or `footer`, to put the Javascript code to the bottom of the body.